phuang07/dockerimgs/apache/readme.md

 #### Create new database
-In case a new database is needed, provide the following enviornment variable in the docker-compose.yaml file will trigger database creattion.
+In case a new database is needed, provide the following enviornment variables in the docker-compose.yaml file will trigger database creation.
 See sample below:

 ```yaml
 pickupprogram: